ericwilk/employee-scheduler/README.md

 | Set up SSH?           | n (no)          |

 - It will change .gitignore; it is probably a good idea to check this in (I assume this is the config, above).
 - To deploy the app, simply run:
-$> rails-beanstalk $ eb create rails-beanstalk-env
+$> eb create rails-beanstalk-env
 - This last line can be added to the post-build action in Jenkins.
 If not all the config is saved it could easily be added here, as well.

 ### Other: